fergarciadlc/elevator-system/README.md

 Close door
 Repeat.
 ```
-## Running system
+# Running system
-The system was developed/tested with Python 3 (tested from 3.5 and 3.9) and can be tested in three different ways:
+The system was developed/tested with Python 3 (tested with 3.5, 3.8 and 3.9) and can be tested in three different ways:
 * `run.py` script
 * Interactive python console
 * API